WIP: Cooking survival data, 5 minute recipes

 #> id: 2

-#> time status entry death from to start stop
+#> entry time status rr death from to start stop

 ### estimating rates from simulated data